mingyaulee/WebExtensions.Net/CONTRIBUTING.md

     - The Namespace definitions are written as .json files

 #### Supporting missing/browser specific APIs
 The APIs generated are only the ones that are defined by the WebExtensions Standards.
-A browser specific API can be added with extension methods.
+A non-standard API can be added by extending from the API's partial class.
-The browser specific extensions and types should be defined in a directory under WebExtension.Net based on the browser name, i.e.
+The browser specific extensions and types should be defined in a directory under `WebExtension.Net/Extensions` based on the API namespace.
-- WebExtension.Net/Chrome
-- WebExtension.Net/Firefox
-- WebExtension.Net/Edge
-If the directory does not exist, you should create one.
-Refer to WebExtension.Net/Chrome/INotificationsApiExtension.cs for example.
+Refer to `INotificationsApi.cs` and `NotificationsApi.cs` under the path `WebExtension.Net/Extensions/Notifications/` for example.

 ### In case of conflicts in the file generated.txt
 It is best to do a rebase and run the generator again to make sure the changes in the generated files are not overwritten by your pull request.